-Some things differ between titanium and zirconia dental implants, which are sometimes mistakenly referred to as zirconium dental implants, chief among them being that titanium is metal and zirconia is ceramic.
-Zirconia implants contain zirconium, but in an oxidated form, which makes zirconia ceramic (both metal and non-metal).
+Some things differ between titanium and zirconia dental implants, which are sometimes mistakenly referred to as zirconium dental implants.
+Chief among these differences is that titanium is metal and zirconia is ceramic.
+Zirconia implants contain zirconium, but in an oxidized form, which makes zirconia ceramic (both metal and non-metal).

 While titanium is extremely biocompatible, sometimes people don’t want to risk a metal installation in their mouths.
 Zirconia is an innate substance, meaning the body does not react to it, so is viewed as a safer choice for people with allergies or other sensitivities.
 Other distinct differences of zirconia dental implants include: